-Retirement Residence Management is a one-year Ontario Graduate Certificate program aimed at students with an undergrad or diploma looking to expand their skills.
+This program is designed for international students with an undergrad or diploma looking to expand their skills.
 Students will learn to lead a team of professionals in providing seniors with the opportunity to live independently.
+There are two semesters.

 They are the elders who teach us, the voices of our history and our link to the past.
 It’s our responsibility to listen, nurture and provide a safe, caring environment so they can continue to be productive and inspiring.

-Here are some examples of career opportunities for graduates of Fanshawe [email protected]’s Retirement Residence Management program:
+Here are some examples of career opportunities for graduates of Fanshawe Toronto@ILAC’s Retirement Residence Management program:

 Lead the operation of a retirement community. by engaging members and employees in providing a high standard of service and value to residents.